-Directors and Management of the Company’s subsidiaries, including its affiliates;
+Directors and Management of the subsidiaries, including its affiliates;

 All staff of the Company and of the Company’s subsidiaries, who have perceived insider information of the Company;

 Spouses and minor children of the directors, executives and staff, who have perceived insider information of the Company; and

 Securities refer to shares, share warrants, convertible debentures and transferable subscription rights issued by the Company.

 Any person who has perceived insider information of the Company should not sell or purchase the securities under any circumstances if such person knows or should have known the publicly undisclosed material information that may affect change in the market price of the Company’s securities.

-Prohibited persons who are in possession of such material information due to their duties and positions as the Company’s staff shall not disclose such information to any other person while such information has not yet been disclosed to the public, unless it is done in the performance of their duties to the Company.
+Any person who has perceived material insider information of the Company from their duties and positions as the Company’s staff shall not disclose such information to any other person while such information has not yet been disclosed to the public unless it is done in the performance of their duties to the Company.

 In addition to the general guidelines to prevent the use of insider information, persons who have perceived insider information of the Company shall also comply with the following guidelines:

-Any person who has perceived insider information of the Company and is directly involved in the preparation of the Company’s financial statements and the balance sheet is prohibited from purchasing or selling the Company’s securities during the period of onemonth prior to the public disclosure of the financial statements.
+Any person who has perceived insider information of the Company and is directly involved in the preparation of the Company’s financial statements and the balance sheet is prohibited from purchasing or selling the Company’s securities during the period of 1 month prior to the public disclosure of the financial statements.

-Any director, management or staff who has received the draft financial statements as referred to above, is prohibited from purchasing or selling the Company’s securities during the period of one month prior to the public disclosure of the financial statements.
+Any director, management or staff who has received the draft financial statements as referred to above, is prohibited from purchasing or selling the Company’s securities during the period of 1 month prior to the public disclosure of the financial statements.

-Any persons who has perceived insider information of the Company and knows or should have known that the Company will disclose material information that may affect change in the market price of the Company’s securities, is prohibited from purchasing or selling the Company’s securities during the period of one month prior to the public disclosure.
+Any person who has perceived insider information of the Company and knows or should have known that the Company will disclose material information that may affect change in the market price of the Company’s securities, is prohibited from purchasing or selling the Company’s securities during the period of one month prior to the public disclosure.